-We primarily provide: (i) leased gaming equipment, both Class II and Class III offerings, and HHR on a participation or a daily fixed-fee basis, including standard games and hardware and premium games and hardware, inclusive of local-area progressive, and WAP; (ii) accounting and central determinant systems; and (iii) digital online gaming activities.
+We primarily provide: (i) leased gaming equipment, both Class II and Class III offerings, and HHR on a participation and a daily fixed-fee basis, including standard games and hardware and premium games and hardware, inclusive of local-area progressive, and WAP; (ii) accounting and central determinant systems; (iii) digital online gaming activities; and (iv) bingo solutions through consoles, integrated electronic gaming tablets and related systems.
 We evaluate the recognition of lease revenues based on criteria set forth in ASC 842.
 Under these arrangements, we retain ownership of the machines installed at customer facilities.
 We recognize recurring rental income over time based on a percentage of the net win per day generated by the leased gaming equipment or a daily fixed fee based on the timing services are provided.
-Such revenues are generated daily and are limited to the lesser of the net win per day generated by the leased gaming equipment or the fixed daily fee and the lease payments that have been collected from the lessee.
-Gaming operations revenues generated by these arrangements are reduced by the accretion of contract rights, which represents the related amortization of the contract rights recorded in connection with such agreements.
+Such revenues are generated daily and are limited to the lesser of the net win per day generated by the leased gaming equipment and the fixed daily fee and the lease payments that have been collected from the lessee.

+Gaming operations revenues generated by leased gaming equipment deployed at sites under placement fee agreements for dedicated floor space.
+The gaming operations revenues generated by these agreements are reduced by the accretion of contract rights, which represents the related amortization recorded in connection with such agreements.

 Gaming operations lease revenues accounted for under ASC 842 are generally short-term in nature with payment terms ranging from 30 to 90 days.
-We recognized \$197.9 million, \$189.8 million, and \$116.1 million in lease revenues for the years ended December 31, 2022, 2021, and 2020, respectively.
+We recognized \$201.9 million, \$197.9 million, and \$189.8 million in lease revenues for the years ended December 31, 2023, 2022, and 2021, respectively.